What is Glutamine?

 Glutamine can be converted to glucose in the kidneys without affecting glucagon or insulin levels.
 There are also indications that glutamine may reduce sugar and alcohol demand.

-Harms of glutamine
+Harms of Glutamine

 Foods containing glutamine